futurefounder/futurefounder/README.md

 ### Hi there, I am Jesse!

-I'm a web developer and media strategist. 🖥️💡
+I'm a web developer with a diverse background in media strategy and tech 🖥️💡

-With a rich background in advertising and tech, I excel in creating impactful websites and (digital) marketing strategies.

-I'm currently thriving in the freelance world, and I'm always ready for new challenges!

 <!-- I work with